n8henrie/n8henrie.github.io/_posts/2011-12-07-handy-iphoto-albums.md

   </ul>

   <div>
     Next time someone wants to see a pic of the SO, this makes it easy to pull up your favorite couples shot.
-Don&#8217;t forget to hit the iTunes checkbox to sync it to your mobile devices!
+Don’t forget to hit the iTunes checkbox to sync it to your mobile devices!
   </div>
 </div>